Gabinou/tnecs/readme.md

 Any number of components can be attached to an entity.
 Entities are acted upon by systems.

-In tnecs, an entity is an uint64_t index determined.
+In tnecs, an entity is an uint64_t index.
 A component is user-defined struct.
 A system is a user-defined function.